volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 26th Feb 2021

 - Added code to kill any orphaned CAVA processes that might hold on to a reference to an audio input device
+- Plugin will only run mpd_oled using sudo if an SPI display has been selected

 25th Feb 2021